broxus/ton-msig/README.md

     privkey TEXT:KEY REQUIRED                 Private key hex

 generate
-  Generate new keypair
+  Generate new keypair and address
   Options:
-    -a,--addr                                 Whether to generate an address
-    -w,--workchain INT:INT in [-1 - 0]        Workchain
+    -a,--addr BOOLEAN=1                       Whether to generate an address -w,--workchain INT:INT in [-1 - 0]        Workchain
-    -f,--from TEXT:FILE                       Path to keypair file
+    -f,--from TEXT:(FILE) OR (MNEMONIC)      Path to keypair file

 deploy
   Deploy new contract
   Options:
+    -s,--sign TEXT:(FILE) OR (MNEMONIC) REQUIRED
-    -s,--sign TEXT:FILE REQUIRED              Path to keypair file -w,--workchain INT:INT in [-1 - 0]        Workchain
+                                              Path to keypair file
+    -w,--workchain INT:INT in [-1 - 0]        Workchain
     -o,--owner TEXT:KEY ...
 REQUIRED          Custodian public key
     -r,--req-confirms UINT:INT in [1 - 32]=1  Number of confirmations required for executing transaction